Polidea/PLXFrameLayout/README.md

 For more, see example app.

 ###Contribution
 **Frame Layout** project is on early stage.
-Feel free to contributing by pull requests.
+Feel free to contribute by pull requests.

 ###License
 **FrameLayout** is released under a MIT License.
 See LICENSE file for details.